-I began a career of law enforcement after being in a Catholic Seminary for eight years and graduating college with a Bachelor of Science in Psychology.
-This decision came with quite a bit of soul searching and a desire make a positive impact on society.
+I began my career of law enforcement after being in a Catholic Seminary for eight years and graduating college with a Bachelor of Science in Psychology.
+This decision came with quite a bit of soul searching and a desire to make a positive impact on society.
 I began as a Police Officer in a western suburb of Chicago.
-This start molded my entire career and provided the base for the years to come.
-While an officer, I was chosen to be a juvenile Officer and a Field Training Officer.
-I was also elected as the Vice President of the FOP and had the experience of negotiating two separate contracts for the department.
+This start molded my entire career and provided a strong base for over 40 years.
+While an officer, I was chosen to be a Juvenile and Field Training Officer for the PD.
+I was also elected Vice President of the FOP and had the experience of negotiating two separate contracts for the Officers.

 During this time, I went back to school and attained my Masters of Science degree in Criminal/Social Justice.
-After my degree, I decided to expand my career in law enforcement and applied for a position as a Special Agent in the FBI.
-During a lengthy selection process, I was chosen to attend the FBI Academy as a new Agent.
-I left the police department after a successful nine and a half years of a successful career in Forest Park, IL.
+I decided to expand my career in law enforcement and applied for a position as a Special Agent in the FBI.
+After a lengthy process, I was chosen to attend the FBI Academy as a New Agent and left the PD after nine and a half years of a successful career in Forest Park, IL.

-In 1997 I was transferred to the Chicago Division and assigned to work Eastern European Organized Crime.
-I have had several complex cases and successfully had those cases prosecuted.
+In 1997, I was transferred to the FBI’s Chicago Division and assigned to work Eastern European Organized Crime.
+I investigated several complex cases and successfully had those cases prosecuted.

-In 2001 I was selected to the position of Supervisory Special Agent and was in charge of an Intelligence Squad.
-Shortly after my promotion September 11th occurred and our lives were changed forever.
+In 2001, I was promoted to Supervisory Special Agent of an Intelligence Squad.
+Shortly after my promotion, September 11th occurred and our lives were changed forever.
 I was tasked to create a Terrorist Finance squad.
 We were able to identify charitable organizations who were funneling money to terrorist groups.

-I retired from the FBI in 2010 and had to decide What to do after almost 30 years with two jobs, a Police Officer and Special Agent in the FBI.
+I retired from the FBI in 2010 and had to decide what to do after almost 30 years with two jobs, one as a Police Officer and the other as Special Agent in the FBI.

-I decided to go into the private sector and became the Director of Security for a for profit higher education corporation.
-This opportunity allowed me to learn about different aspects of security.
+I decided to go into the private sector and became the Director of Security for a “for profit” higher education corporation.
+This opportunity taught me about different aspects of security.
 Although this was a great learning experience it opened my eyes as to where I wanted to go in my career.
-I decided I will focus on being a Chief of Police and impart my knowledge on younger Officers on a Police Department.
+I decided to focus on becoming a Chief of Police and impart my knowledge on younger Officers of a Police Department.

-With my decision of becoming a Police Officer I had to position myself to be selected for a Chief’s position.
-I left corporate America and become a Security Chief for Homeland Security at a government complex.
+With my decision of becoming a Chief I had to position myself to be selected for this opportunity.
+I left corporate America and became a Security Chief for Homeland Security at a government complex.
 This provided me with more experience but not what I ultimately wanted.
 In a short time, I was selected to be the Director of Safety/Security for the Cook County Health System.
-The Director was charged with leading two sworn Police Departments and afforded me my Police Commission back.
+The Director was charged with leading two sworn Police Departments and allowed me to renew my Police Commission.

 Although this was a challenging job, it was not what I wanted.
 I was then selected to be a Chief of Police for a south Chicago suburb.
 I finally became the Chief of a Police Department.
-I was able to make positive changes, but I served at the will of the Mayor, so this wasn’t long lasting being released for no reason.
+During my tenure I was able to make a positive impact, however, when a new mayor was elected, I was released in the restricting.

-I continued looking for a Chief position I can serve the community.
-I applied for and became the Chief of a small department in Wisconsin.
-I am finally in a position I’ve been looking for and truly blessed to be where I really want to be.
-This is where I will end my career in law enforcement but not yet stay tuned.
+I continued looking for a Chief position where I can serve the community.
+I applied for, and became the Chief of a small department in Wisconsin.
+I am finally in a position that makes me content after 40 years.
+I am truly Blessed to be where I want to be.
+This is where I will end my career in law enforcement…eventually.

 Join our mailing list for news and updates.